 Convincing properties of the PRO54 shielding paint

-Technically speaking, the PRO54 shielding paint is our most developed paint next to the T98 shielding paint with up to 50 dB attenuation.
+Technically speaking, the PRO54 shielding paint is our most developed paint.
 However, the lack of graphite makes the PRO54 shielding paint unique.
 The further advantages are:

 - No colour fade: no discolouration when painting over with white wall paint, for example.